 For organizations using PowerPoint, Designer even works with branded templates, allowing users to create slides that adhere to visual identity guidelines.

 Make numbers great again

 In addition to being able to build visually pleasing slide layouts, Designer even understands context, which can help you tell your story in a more meaningful way.
 While it’s important, for example, to tell your audience that sea turtles have to travel 1,500 miles just to lay their eggs, such a large number can be lost without context.
 Fortunately, PowerPoint’s A.I. tool can help add some meaning to that many miles.
-Within the same “Design Ideas” pane, PowerPoint Designer can also add that this distance is “about half the width of the United States.
+Within the same “Design Ideas” pane,

 “Through the addition of perspective, Designer can help make these numerical slides more digestible and help presenters to more effectively convey their information,” Derek Johnson, a PowerPoint manager, said in a demo, noting that the relatable references help make the information easier to understand and increases retention.
 “You’ll see this kind of perspective show up on all sorts of measures ranging from weights to distances to financial figures, and more coming soon.”

 A.I. will propose context for a variety of number types, including currency, measurements, and more.
 The feature will be able to adapt based on the measurement used and location.
 “So I was showing an example with miles, but if I was doing that somewhere else in the world outside of the United States, I would be getting more relevant suggestions to my locale,” Johnson added.